 The theft or loss of a credit card, debit card, or ATM card can happen to anyone—and you need to be prepared to take action, protect your rights, and stop thieves in their tracks.

 If your ATM, debit, or credit card is lost or stolen, don't panic.
 Federal laws and bank policies limit your liability for unauthorized charges.
 But it's important to notify the bank or card issuer of the loss or theft as soon as you discover it.

 The two primary federal laws covering procedures after card theft or loss are the Fair Credit Billing Act and the Electronic Fund Transfer Act.

-Your liability for unauthorized charges depends on whether the thief personally presented your card to make the purchase, or made the purchase over the Internet or by phone.
+Under the Fair Credit Billing Act, your liability for unauthorized charges depends on whether the thief personally presented your card to make the purchase or just stole the number.

-In either of the above situations, however, it's important to notify the card issuer as soon as you know of the theft.
-If you wait, the creditor may not believe that the card was really lost or stolen.
+However, in either of the above situations, it's important to notify the card issuer as soon as you know of the theft.

-If you can convince the bank that your notification failure was due to extentuating circumstances, it must extend the notification timeline for a "reasonable period."
+If you can convince the bank that your notification failure was due to extenuating circumstances, it must extend the notification timeline for a "reasonable period."

-For more information on finances, debts, and how to regain financial health, read Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Margaret Reiter and Robin Leonard (Nolo).
+For more information on finances, debts, and how to regain financial health, get Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Amy Loftsgordon and Cara O'Neill (Nolo).